-• Inertial data does not start until time is set and therefore, the SPAN system does not function unless a GPS antenna is connected with a clear view of the sky.

-- The Inertial solution is computed separately from the GPS solution.
-The GPS solution is available from the SPAN system through the GPS-specific logs even without SPAN running.
-The integrated INS/GPS solution is available through special INS logs documented in Appendix C of this manual. - The IMU solution is available at the maximum rate of output of the IMU (100 or 200 Hz).
+- Inertial data does not start until FINESTEERING time status is reached, and therefore, the SPAN-CPT system does not function unless a GPS antenna is connected with a clear view of the sky. - The Inertial solution is computed separately from the GPS solution.
+The GPS solution is available from the SPAN-CPT system through the GPS-specific logs even without SPAN running.
+The integrated INS/GPS solution is available through special INS logs documented in Appendix C of this manual. - The IMU solution is available at the maximum rate of output of the SPAN-CPT (100 Hz).
 Because of this high data rate, a shorter header format was created.
 These shorter header logs are defined with an S (RAWIMUSB rather than RAWIMUB).
 We recommend you use these logs instead of the standard header logs to save throughput on the COM port.

-Status of the inertial solution can be monitored using the inertial status field in the INS logs, Table 5 below.
+Status of the inertial solution can be monitored using the inertial status field in the INS logs, Table 1 below.